zuborawka/Backupable/README.md

 ==========

 # What is this?
-A plugin to backup and restore records for cakephp2.x.
+A plugin to backup and restore records for cakephp2.x, record by record.

 ## What is it like?
 It's like the WordPress revisions for automatic backup of an article.